ananttheant/ananttheant/README.md

 - 👯 I’m looking to collaborate on indie games
 - 🤔 I’m looking for help with graphics and shaders
 - 💬 Ask me about games, dota, moba, game dev, unity
-- 😄 Pronouns: He/His
-- ⚡ Fun fact: I can game for 24hrs+ 😵🤩
 - 📃 For more please see <a href="https://ananttheant.github.io/" target="_blank">Portfolio</a>.
 - ☕️ You can Buy-Me-Coffee at https://buymeacoffee.com/ananttheant